On normal tensor functors and coset decompositions for fusion categories: Coset decompositions for fusion categories

-for some integers $m,n$.
-Recall that for a negative integer $m$ the power $[X]^{m}$ is defined as $[X^*]^m$.
-The above equivalence class will be denoted by $r^{\C}_{A,\;B}$.
-If $A=1$ denote the above equivalence relation by $r^{\C,\; r}_{B}$.
-Similarly define $r^{\C,\; l}_{A}$ when $B=1$. \end{example} \bn{rem} The theory above allows one to extend the notion of double cosets for Hopf subalgebras from \cite{cos} to double cosets for co-quasi Hopf subalgebras of a given co-quasi Hopf algebra. \end{rem}
+\begin{example} Let $H$ be a finite dimensional semisimple Hopf algebra over an algebraically closed field $\kk$ of characteristic $0$.
+Then $H$ is also cosemisimple.
+Let $K$ and $L$ be two Hopf subalgebras of $H$.
+Then the category $\C=\comod H$ of finite dimensional right $H$-comodules is a fusion category, and $\D=\comod K$ and $\E=\comod L$ are fusion subcategories of $\C$.
+In this case, the equivalence relation $r^{\C}_{ _{\D,\;\E}}$ coincides with the equivalence relation $r^H_{ _{K,\;L}}$ on the set of simple right comodules of $H^*$ introduced in \cite{cos}. \end{example} \bn{rem} The theory above allows one to extend the notion of double cosets for Hopf subalgebras from \cite{cos} to double cosets for co-quasi Hopf subalgebras of a given co-quasi Hopf algebra. \end{rem}